-The tax rate calculations set forth below are presented to indicate the tax rates per \$100 of assessed valuation which would be required to meet certain debt service requirements if no growth in the District's tax base occurs beyond the 2019 Assessed Valuation.
-The calculations assume collection of 95% of taxes levied, no use of District funds on hand, and the sale of no bonds by the District except the Bonds and the Prior Bonds.
+The tax rate calculations set forth below are presented to indicate the tax rates per \$100 of Assessed Valuation which would be required to meet certain debt service requirements if no growth in the District's tax base occurs beyond the 2020 Assessed Valuation.
+The calculations assume collection of 95% of taxes levied, no use of funds on hand, and the sale of no bonds by the District other than the Prior Bonds and the Bonds.

-Average Annual Debt Service Requirements (2020-3037) \$3,812,296 Tax Rate of \$0.48 on the 2019 Assessed Valuation (\$840,970,547) produces \$3,834,826 Maximum Annual Debt Service Requirement (2036) \$4,099,888 Tax Rate of \$0.52 on the 2019 Assessed Valuation (\$840,970,547) produces \$4,154,395
+Average Annual Debt Service Requirements (2021-2043) \$3,471,496 Tax Rate of \$0.42 on the 2020 Assessed Valuation (\$881,390,836) produces \$3,516,749 Maximum Annual Debt Service Requirement (2036) \$4,058,126 Tax Rate of \$0.49 on the 2020 Assessed Valuation (\$881,390,836) produces \$4,102,874

-The District levied a debt service tax of \$0.46 per \$100 of Assessed Valuation plus a maintenance tax of \$0.23 per \$100 of Assessed Valuation for 2019.
-As the above table indicates, the 2019 debt service rate is not sufficient to pay the average annual debt service requirements or the maximum annual debt service requirement on the Bonds and the Remaining Outstanding Bonds, given taxable values in the District at the level of the 2019 Assessed Valuation, assuming a tax collection rate of 95%, no use of funds on hand, and the issuance of no additional bonds by the District.
-However, as is illustrated in this Official Statement under the caption "TAX DATA - Historical Values and Tax Collection History," as of March 31, 2020, the District has collected an average of 99.89% of its tax for the period 2009 through 2018, and its 2019 levy, which is in the process of collection, was 97.52% collected as of such date.
-Moreover, the District's Debt Service Fund balance is estimated to be \$6,378,560 as of the date of delivery of the Bonds.
+The District levied a debt service tax of \$0.43 per \$100 of Assessed Valuation for 2020, plus a maintenance tax of \$0.23 per \$100 of Assessed Valuation.
+As the above table indicates, the 2020 debt service tax rate is sufficient to pay the average annual debt service requirement, but is not sufficient to pay the maximum annual debt service requirement on the Bonds and the Remaining Outstanding Bonds given taxable values in the District at the level of the 2020 Assessed Valuation, assuming the District will have a tax collection rate of 95%, no use of District funds on hand other than tax collections for such purpose, and the issuance of no additional bonds by the District other than the Bonds and the Prior Bonds.
+See "TAXING PROCEDURES" and "INVESTMENT CONSIDERATIONS - Factors Affecting Taxable Values and Tax Payments."
+However, as is illustrated above under the caption "Historical Values and Tax Collection History," the District had collected an average of 99.87% of its 2010 through 2019 tax levies as of February 28, 2021, and 95.83% of its 2020 tax levy as of such date.
+In addition, the District's Debt Service Fund balance is estimated to be

+\$4,468,446 as of the date of delivery of the Bonds.
 Although neither Texas law nor the Bond Resolution requires that any specific amount be retained in the Debt Service Fund at any time, the District has in the past applied earnings from the investment of monies held in the Debt Service Fund to meet the debt service requirements of the Prior Bonds.
 See "APPENDIX B - ANNUAL FINANCIAL REPORT."
-Therefore, the District anticipates that it will be able to meet the debt service requirements on the Bonds and the Remaining Outstanding Bonds without increasing the tax rate for debt service above the debt service rate which the District levied for 2019 - \$0.46 per \$100 of Assessed Valuation.
-However, the District can make no representation that the taxable property values in the District will increase in the future or will maintain a value sufficient to support the aforementioned tax rate or to justify continued payment of taxes by property owners.
-See "INVESTMENT CONSIDERATIONS - Factors Affecting Taxable Values and Tax Payments" and "TAX PROCEDURES."
-In addition to the components of the System the acquisition or construction of which the District has financed with portions of the proceeds of the Prior Bonds, the District expects to finance its share of the cost of acquisition or construction of additional components of the System with portions of the proceeds of the sale of bonds, if any, in the future.
-See "THE BONDS - Issuance of Additional Debt," "INVESTMENT CONSIDERATIONS - Future Debt," and "THE SYSTEM."
+Therefore, the District anticipates that it will be able to meet the debt service requirements on the Bonds and the Remaining Outstanding Bonds without increasing the tax rate for debt service above the debt service rate which the District levied for 2020 - \$0.43 per \$100 of Assessed Valuation.
+However, the District can make no representation that the taxable property values in the District will maintain a value sufficient to support the aforementioned tax rate or to justify continued payment of taxes by property owners.
+See "TAXING PROCEDURES" and "INVESTMENT CONSIDERATIONS - Factors Affecting Taxable Values and Tax Payments."